tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

     ]]
 ```

-Thanks to the `OtpSharp` library for making our job simpler here.
-We just need to get the `SecretKey`, and the `Code` from the POST request and get it verified using `OtpSharp`.
+Thanks to the *OtpSharp* library for making our job simpler here.
+We just need to get the `SecretKey`, and the `Code` from the POST request and get it verified using *OtpSharp's* [VerifyTotp](https://bitbucket.org/devinmartin/otp-sharp/wiki/TOTP) function.

-If the verification is successful, we will be enabling the Two-factor authentication for the user in our in-memory backend using the `enableTwoFactorAuth` and then redirect to the redirect path which in this case the *Profile* page.
+If the verification is successful, we will be enabling the Two-factor authentication for the user in our in-memory backend using the `enableTwoFactorAuth` function and then redirect to the redirect path which in this case the *Profile* page.

 ```fsharp
 // Suave.TwoFactorAuth/Web.fs